Lymah123/Hactoberfest2023/README.md

 Oct 4: I worked on 1 PR.
 I got two PRs approved.
 I had merged conflicts in one of my previous PRs.
 I spent a lot of time navigating my way around it.
 I learned a lot from it.
 But I couldn't fix it that day.

 Oct 5:I resolved the merged conflicts.
 I worked on a PR.
 A maintainer approved one of my PRs.
 I raised an issue with adding a feature.

+Oct 6: One of my PRs got merged.
+I worked on one new PR.
+I worked on suggestions made on two of my PRs.
+I was assigned to fix the API issue in the repo.